Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Asymptotically local quantum gravity

 The projection applies at the classical level as well.
 The true, classical theory is neither (\ref{SQG}) nor (\ref{sew}).
-It is obtained by collecting the tree diagrams with no $\chi _{\mu \nu }$ external legs \cite{causalityQG} .
+It is obtained by collecting the tree diagrams with no $\chi _{\mu \nu }$ external legs and only $\chi _{\mu \nu }$ internal legs \cite{causalityQG}.
 The result is

 where $\Delta S_{\text{nl}}$ collects nonlocal vertices that are negligible at energies lower than $m_{\chi }$.

 The prices to pay to have renormalizability and unitarity at the same time in quantum gravity are the impossibility to distinguish past, present and future at distances smaller, or intervals shorter, than $1/m_{\chi }$, as well as a certain \textquotedblleft peak uncertainty\textquotedblright : in the processes where the PVP is supposed to be \textquotedblleft detected\textquotedblright , significant complications arise due to the inherent impossibility of its detection \cite{peak}.